Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Experimental Studies

 \section{Experimental Studies}

 We examine the efficacy of Baldwinian neuroevolution for learning physics (Algorithm~\ref{algo:baldwinianlearning} and Algorithm~\ref{algo:lifetimelearning} in Section~\ref{subsec:algorithm}) as formalized in a two-stage stochastic programming problem in Section~\ref{subsec:twostageproblem}.
 Several ODE/PDE problems which are representative of real-world phenomena are used to demonstrate Baldwinian neuroevolution for physics in the following sections.
-Table~\ref{tab:summary} summarizes various neuroevolution and Baldwinian-PINN lifetime learning configurations and performance on their respective test tasks.
+Table~\ref{tab:summary} summarizes neuroevolution configurations and Baldwinian-PINN lifetime learning performance on their respective test tasks, including computational time for both neuroevolution and lifetime learning phases.